ISAITB/docs-itb-ta/source/exportimport/index.rst

 to use for its initialisation.
 The archive and its password are provided as input to the test bed, allowing it to read and process it automatically upon its initial run.

-The test bed's overall installation is driven through `Docker`_ and specifically `docker-compose`_.
+The test bed's overall installation is driven through `Docker`_ and specifically `Docker Compose`_.
 Make a copy of the installation script provided in the test bed's `installation guide`_ and adapt it as needed to include additional services you need such as validators.
 What is important for the sandbox setup is the additional configuration to be done to the **gitb-ui** service.
 Specifically:

 .. code::

-    version: '2.1'
-        ...
     services:
         ...
         gitb-ui: